sajayantony/acr-task-remote-context-sample/README.md

 ## Creating and uploading the context

-1. The script below will tar and upload the repo to an azure storage blob.
+1. Create a tar and upload the repo to an azure blob
-1. The task will be executed and will reference the blob using a SAS URL.
+1. Generate a SAS URL for the blob
+1. Schedule a run with the SAS URL as the remote context

 ### Upload the context

+The script below uploads the current folder as a tar.gz.

+1. Tar the contents of this directory
+1. Create a Azure storage container and obtain the connections string for a storage account
+1. Uploads the blob

 ```bash
 STORAGE_ACCOUNT=